pqml/kool-shell/README.md

 Ask question to the user
 <br>
 * _question_: question as a string
-* _testAnswer_: function called after user has answered.
-You can test the user answer passed as 1st parameter, and return true or false to resolve or reject the promise
+* _testAnswer_: (optional) function called after user has answered.
+You can test the user answer passed as 1st parameter, and return true or false to resolve or reject the promise.
+Without this parameter, sh.question promise will always resolve.

 Example:
 ```js